A man and woman standing on top of a stack of coins.

 Identifying Wage Theft and Overtime Violations

-Wage theft is when an employer intentionally deprives an employee of their rightfully earned pay.
-This can occur in various forms, such as: not accounting for all hours worked, failure to pay the minimum wage, or unlawful deductions from the employee’s wages.
+Wage theft refers to situations where an employer fails to pay an employee all wages they may be entitled to under the law.
+This can include not accounting for all hours worked, failing to pay at least the minimum wage, or making unlawful deductions from wages.

 How to Recognize if Your Employer is Committing Wage Theft